 But let me back up a bit.
 I have a lot of opinions about tortillas.
 Having eaten, oh, around a bajillion of them in my day (God bless Texas), I feel like I know a thing or two about what makes a good tortilla.
 It should be pillowy soft and smell wonderfully doughy, and of course, it tastes best warm.

 However, real tortillas involve lard.
 Lard is actually slightly better for you than butter if you can . . . → Continue Reading: Dinner tonight: soft tacos with beef

 Look how deliciously fluffy these are.
 Ryan loves pancakes and I didn’t do my usual weekly meal planning this weekend, so we just went with something simple tonight.
 This is my go-to pancake recipe, but I use half all-purpose and half whole wheat flour.
 Also, since Ryan can’t have dairy, tonight I tried these with vanilla almondmilk.
 It worked surprisingly well.
 When I’ve tried using non-dairy milks in pancake batter in the past, the batter is often really runny and doesn’t cook well, but these guys were perfect.
 Really, it was like I hadn’t changed a thing.

 When I cook with recipes, I usually tape the recipe onto the cabinet, like so:

 Keeps it off the counter and out of my way, but within sight.
-I’m sure there are fancy contraptions out there that serve the same function and look less ghetto, but I don’t have room on the counter for anything . . . → Continue Reading: Dinner tonight: whole wheat pancakes and maple-pepper bacon
+I’m sure there are fancy contraptions out there that serve the same function and look less ghetto, but I don’t have room on the counter for anything else, so . . . → Continue Reading: Dinner tonight: whole wheat pancakes and maple-pepper bacon

 Whenever catfish goes on sale, we snag a bunch and make this crispy dish.
 I won’t tell you it’s exactly like good ol’ fried catfish, because that is in a class by itself, but this pretty darn close, especially for a healthy version.
 Here’s the basic recipe.